 A reverse mortgage allows you to receive payments from your home equity rather than make a monthly payment to repay the obligation.

-One little-known fact, for example, is that you can get a reverse mortgage and can make payments on it when that meets your goals and if you want to.
-Or, you can turn it into an interest-only mortgage, meaning you don’t pay toward the principal of the loan, just the interest that’s accruing.
+One little-known fact, for example, is that you can get a reverse mortgage and make payments on it when that meets your goals.
+You can also turn it into an interest-only mortgage, meaning you don’t pay toward the principal of the loan, just the accruing interest.

 ARLO explains reverse mortgage interest repayment options